-Target audience:
+Target audience

 This document is intended for 'Eligible Counterparties' and 'Professional' clients only, as described under the UK Financial Services and Markets Act 2000 ("FSMA") (and any amendments to it).
-It is not intended for 'Retail' clients and Lightman does not have permission to provide investment services to retail clients.
-Generally, marketings document are only intended for 'Eligible Counterparties' and 'Professional' clients in the UK, unless they are being used for purposes other than marketing, such as regulations and compliance etc. The Firm may produce marketing or communication documents for selected investor types in non UK jurisdictions.
-Such documents would clearly state the target audience and target jurisdiction.
+This document is not intended for 'Retail' clients and Lightman does not have permission to provide investment services to retail clients.
+Any marketing document is only intended for 'Eligible Counterparties' and 'Professional' clients in the UK, unless it is being used for purposes other than marketing, such as regulations and compliance etc.

-Collective Investment Scheme(s):
+Collective Investment Scheme(s)

-The collective investment scheme(s) - WS Lightman Investment Funds (PRN: 838695) ("UK OEIC", "UK umbrella"), and WS Lightman European Fund (PRN: 838696) ("UK sub-fund", "UK product") referenced in this document are regulated collective scheme(s), authorised and regulated by the FCA.
+The collective investment scheme(s) - LF Lightman Investment Funds (PRN: 838695) ("UK OEIC", "UK umbrella"), and LF Lightman European Fund (PRN: 838696) ("UK sub-fund", "UK product") referenced in this document are regulated collective scheme(s), authorised and regulated by the FCA.
 In accordance with Section 238 of FSMA, such schemes can be marketed to the UK general public.
-Lightman, however, does not intend to receive subscription or redemption orders from retail clients and accordingly such retail clients should either contact their investment adviser or the Management Company Waystone Management (UK) Limited ("Waystone UK") in relation to any fund documents.
+Lightman, however, does not intend to receive subscription or redemption orders from retail clients and accordingly such retail clients should either contact their investment adviser or the Management Company Link Fund Solutions ("Link UK") in relation to any fund documents.

-The collective investment scheme(s) - Elevation Fund SICAV (Code: O00012482) ("Luxembourg SICAV", "Luxembourg umbrella"), and Lightman European Equities Fund (Code: O00012482\0000002) ("Luxembourg sub-fund", "Lux product") referenced on this website are regulated undertakings for collective investments in transferrable securities (UCITS), authorised and regulated by the Commission de Surveillance du Secteur Financier (CSSF) in Luxembourg.
-In accordance with regulatory approvals obtained under the requirements of the Law of 17 December 2010 relating to undertakings for collective investment, the schemes can be marketed to the public in Luxembourg, Norway, Spain, and Republic of Ireland.
-Lightman, however, does not intend to receive subscription or redemption orders from any client types for the Lux product and accordingly such client should either contact a domestic distributor, domestic investment advisor or the Management Company Link Fund Solutions (Luxembourg) S.A. ("Link Luxembourg") in relation to any fund documents.
+The collective investment scheme(s) - Elevation Fund SICAV (Code: O00012482) ("Luxembourg SICAV", "Luxembourg umbrella"), and Lightman European Equities Fund (Code: O00012482_00000002) ("Luxembourg sub-fund", "Lux product") referenced in this document are regulated undertakings for collective investments in transferrable securities (UCITS), authorised and regulated by the Commission de Surveillance du Secteur Financier (CSSF) in Luxembourg.
+In accordance with regulatory approvals obtained under the requirements of the Law of 17 December 2010 relating to undertakings for collective investment, the schemes can be marketed to the public in Luxembourg and Norway.
+Lightman, however, does not intend to receive subscription or redemption orders from any client types for the Lux product and accordingly such client should either contact their investment advisor or the Management Company LINK FUND SOLUTIONS (LUXEMBOURG) S.A. ("Link Luxembourg") in relation to any fund documents.